cm-core-team/wol-api/README.md

 ## The Future?

-Hopefully I can expand on this concept to something ✨ amazing ✨ which plenty of people can benefit from.
+Hopefully I can expand on this concept to something ✨ amazing ✨ that plenty of people can benefit from.

 Possible ideas: